marcolenzo/spring-boot-docker-spotify/README.md

 # spring-boot-docker-spotify
-Packaging a Spring Boot Application with the Docker Maven Plugin by Spotify
+Packaging a Spring Boot Application with the Docker Maven Plugin by Spotify.

+This repository is accompanied by a blog post on http://www.marcolenzo.eu/2016/04/10/package-a-spring-boot-application-into-a-docker-container/

 To build the docker image and push it to registry: `mvn clean package -DpushImage`